 5 Signs of a Clogged Drain: Understanding How Drain Clogs Happen

-If you’re like many individuals, you probably don’t think about it until there are obvious signs of problems.
-There’s nothing wrong with that, but life can be much simpler and less messy if you pay a bit of attention ahead of issues like that.
-Understanding the causes can help you to fix the problem more easily and more quickly.
-It helps to understand what causes a clogged drain and back up, and how to avoid it in the first place if possible.
+If you’re like many homeowners, you probably don’t think about your drains until there are obvious signs of problems.
+There’s nothing wrong with that, but life can be much simpler and less messy if you can get ahead of possible issues before they happen.
+Understanding the causes of a clogged drain can help you to fix the problem more easily and prevent one from happening in the first place.

 How Does a Drain Work?

 A drain system consists of a line that runs through the building and connects to the sewer system.
-The drain also connects to each sink, toilet or washing machine in a home of business.
+The drain also connects to each sink, toilet or washing machine in a home or business.
 The sink connects with a trap and a pipeline that leads to the drain line and sewer system.
-It’s pretty simple.
+It’s a pretty simple system.
 But, there are multiple places where clogs can cause problems (like in the pipes themselves, or in the traps connecting the sink of a toilet to the plumbing system for example).

 How Does a Clogged Drain Occur?

-Most often, accumulations in the pipes and drains create clogs.
-This can be food from a kitchen sink, or hair and soap buildup from a bathtub of a bathroom sink.
-When it comes to a toilet, an abundance of toilet paper of things not meant to be flushed can cause clogged drains.
+Most often, an accumulation of debris in the pipes and drains create clogs.
+This can be food from a kitchen sink, or hair and soap buildup from a bathtub or a bathroom sink.
+When it comes to a toilet, an abundance of toilet paper or things not meant to be flushed can cause clogged drains.

 Signs of a Plumbing Blockage

 If you’re concerned about a blockage, here are a few signs to look for:

 - A slowly draining sink or bathtub.